MegaMosquito/qiskit/README.md

 A docker container with QISKIT and Jupyter for Raspberry Pi.

+There's a blog article to go along with this repo, here: [https://darlingevil.com/your-own-quantum-computer/](https://darlingevil.com/your-own-quantum-computer/)

 QISKIT is both a quantum simulator (so you can perform quantum computing experiments at home!) and a tool that simplifies interfacing with IBM's quantum computing services in the IBM cloud.
 The Quantum Experience link below will guide you through the latter if you are interested in using the Real Thing!

 I just want to use the simulator for now, so I built this container to run on a Raspberry Pi 4B with 2GB RAM (with Raspberry Pi OS 10, buster).